marthoc/docker-deconz/README.md

 Could not connect to any X display.
 ```

-By enabling VNC you also enabled noVNC which allows you to connect using a browser.
+By enabling VNC, per default, you also enabled noVNC which allows you to connect using a browser.
 Per default the port is been set to 6080 and if your are not using "--host" networking you need to open the port using the -p directive.
 Access is through https://hostname:6080/vnc.html, this is a self signed SSL certificate so you need to accept it before you can access the page.
+If you not want to enable noVNC you can disable it using the environment variable `DECONZ_noVNC_PORT=0`

-NoVNC acts as a proxie, meaning if you would disable VNC functionality, noVNC will not be available as well.
+NoVNC acts as a proxy, meaning if you would disable VNC functionality, noVNC will not be available as well.

 ### Gotchas / Known Issues